-4.1 Main Web Page
+4.1 Main Web page

-The Wall-mount Managed Switch provides a Web-based browser interface for configuring and managing it.
-This interface allows you to access the Wall-mount Managed Switch using the Web browser of your choice.
-This chapter describes how to use the Wall-mount Managed Switch's Web browser interface to configure and manage it.
+The Industrial Managed Switch provides a Web-based browser interface for configuring and managing it.
+This interface allows you to access the Industrial Managed Switch using the Web browser of your choice.
+This chapter describes how to use the Industrial Managed Switch's Web browser interface to configure and manage it.